20 Best Things to Do in Freeport, ME

-There are various restaurants that serve regular, popular, and unique dishes.
+Additionally, many restaurants dot this place, serving regular, popular, and unique dishes.

-Explore the streets where you will find some hidden gems, like the local boutique stores.
+Explore the streets, where you find hidden gems, like the local boutique stores.

 Freeport's shopping outlets offer options for both budget and luxury shoppers, so feel free to look around until your find what you're looking for.

-Located along Casco Bay, it is a short five-minute drive from the main shopping district.
+It is located along Casco Bay, a five-minute drive from the central shopping district.

-We recommend experiencing this park on foot, as there are lots of hiking trails here where you can spend a terrific time in the lap of nature.
+We recommend experiencing this park on foot, as there are many hiking trails where you can have a terrific time in the lap of nature.

-You'll have to shell out an entrance fee if you want to get in.
+You'll have to pay an entrance fee if you want to get in.

-If you are visiting it during the summer, visit early in the morning to avoid the crowd and find the best parking space.
+If you are visiting during the summer, do so early in the morning to avoid the crowd and find the best parking space.

 All in all, if you're a nature lover, this is the place that you should visit first on your trip to Freeport, Maine.

-This place also offers the best views of Casco Bay and Harbor.
+This place also offers the best views of Casco Bay and the Harbor.

 It is an absolute paradise for camping enthusiasts, as there are more or less 100 camping sites here.